-Starting with the hear means to start within ourselves first.
-We need to examine our own personal contribution in the problem.
+Starting with the heart means starting within ourselves first.
+We need to examine our own personal contributions in the problem.

 The authors also suggest that you focus and ask yourself what you really want.
 What you want for yourself, for the other(s), and for the relationship(s).